stichingsd-vitrion/Code-Push-Modal/README.md

-# @vitrion/sentry-code-push-modal
+# @vitrion/code-push-modal

-A wrapper around CodePush with integration with Sentry, custom modal for sync, multiple extra features, and i18n integration.
+A wrapper around CodePush, custom modal for sync, multiple extra features, and i18n integration.

 ## Installation

-To use `@vitrion/sentry-code-push-modal` in your project, run the following command:
+To use `@vitrion/code-push-modal` in your project, run the following command:

 npm:
 ```
-npm install @vitrion/sentry-code-push-modal
+npm install @vitrion/code-push-modal
 ```

 ```
-yarn add @vitrion/sentry-code-push-modal
+yarn add @vitrion/-code-push-modal
 ```